Walter O'Meara: Career

 O'Meara stayed on in Minnesota for several years, writing for the Duluth News Tribune.
 Following his time with the newspaper, he moved to Chicago to work for the advertising agency J. Walter Thompson.
 In 1932 he relocated to New York to work for the advertising agency Benton & Bowles, but in 1942 rejoined J. Walter Thompson, at their New York office.

 O'Meara went on to act as the Chief of Planning for the Office of Strategic Services, as well as the head of the information department of the Office of Price Administration, during World War II.
 In 1950, following World War II, O'Meara decided to pursue a career in writing.
 Over the span of his career, he saw a number of magazine articles published, in addition to 16 books.
 Two of these books, Minnesota Gothic and Grand Portage, were best-sellers.

 Personal life

 O'Meara was married in 1922 to Esther Arnold, with whom he had four children: Donn, Ellen, Deirdre, and Wolfe.
-They lived in several places including Washington Mews, NYC; Woodstock, NY; and Danbury, CT.
+They lived in several places including Washington Mews, NYC; Woodstock, NY; Bisbee, AZ; and Danbury, CT.
 He died in Massachusetts in 1989, at the age of 92.